oracle/truffleruby/doc/contributor/workflow.md

 $ jt build native
 ```

-This will create a new file name `native-ruby` in your `bin/` directory.
+This will create a new executable named `native-ruby` in the `bin/` directory.

 ## Sulong